ncsl/episcalp/README.rst

 High-level Pipeline
 -------------------

-1. (Optional) If data is not in BIDS format yet, a BIDS conversion script should be carried out using `mne-bids`.
+We will consistently obtain data from manufacturing, or EDF format.
+These files however, are not sufficient for us to analyze the scalp EEG data.
+We require additional metadata, which will be facilitated by following the BIDS protocol.

-2. Raw data is stored in the `<bids_root>` of the data directory.
-Raw data format is in BrainVision, or EDF format.
+1. Raw EDF data is initially to be stored in the `<bids_root>/sourcedata/` folder.

+2. BIDS-conversion (source EDF data): Using `mne-bids`, we will convert data to BIDS format of the raw EEG data.

+3. (Temporary - Matlab Auto-ICA) Since auto-ICA currently sits in EEGLab with the MATLAB module, we can run auto-ICA on the raw EDF data.
+During this, data is notch filtered, and bandpass filtered between 1-30 Hz (to remove higher frequency muscle artifacts).
+Then auto-ICA will try to remove stereotypical artifacts.
-3. ICA preprocessing is done in `eeglab`, where data is then output in the `.set` data format.
+   - ICA preprocessing is done in `eeglab`, where data is then output in the `.set` data format.

+4. BIDS-conversion (ICA-cleaned EDF data): Using `mne-bids`, we will convert ICA-cleaned-data to BIDS format of the raw EEG data.
+Data will be stored in EDF format.

 4. ICA preprocessed data will be written to `<bids_root>/derivatives/` folder using `mne_bids` copy_eeglab function to convert to BIDS.

 5. Further analysis will either start from the raw data, or from the ICA preprocessed data.

+High level details that remain to be sorted out are the inclusion of Persyst spikes:

+- should we perform Persyst spike detection before, or after ICA cleaning?

 Installation Guide
 ==================